TickTeam/guide-tt/ticktick_web_app/how_to_search_a_task.md

 2.Enable “Smart Search”.

-The icon of “Search” will be on the bottom of the left panel.
-Enter keywords directly or click the downward arrow in search column to use “Advanced Search”, where you can narrow your search by choosing a list, selecting due date range and task status.
+After enabling smart search, “Search” will be at the bottom of the left panel.

 ![](../images/image1.10.1W.png)